Cis-jujube/STATS-401-Final-Project/proposal.md

 ## 5. Group Roles and Responsibilities

-**Zaozao Wang (A)** will lead source coordination, acquisition, cleaning, and analysis. **Zhengxiang Liu (B)** will lead visualization design, D3 implementation, interactions, and webpage integration.
+**Zaozao Wang** will lead source coordination, acquisition, cleaning, and analysis. **Zhengxiang Liu** will lead visualization design, D3 implementation, interactions, and webpage integration.
 Both will review definitions, test the pipeline, interpret results, document decisions, and prepare and deliver the presentation.
 Both members will understand and contribute to the complete system.

 ## 6. Interim Demonstration Deliverables